nikhildevm/Customer_churn_tableau/README.md

 - Push annual contracts over month-to-month to reduce churn
 - Identify and intervene with new customers paying above-average charges
-- Improve digital literacy tools and support for seniors
+- Improve digital tools and support for non seniors
 - Consider bundling additional services like tech support and backup

 ---